There’s an annoying myth floating around that working from home is easy.

 How This Single Mom Earned an Extra $3,000 in 10 Weeks

 Did you know you can become a bookkeeper without becoming a CPA?
 Yep — they are two different professions, and the market is ripe for skilled bookkeepers.
-Ben Robinson’s course, Bookkeeper Business Academy, is the only proven system available to get you from “numbers guru” to highly skilled (and highly paid!) bookkeeper in just a few months.
+Ben Robinson’s course, Bookkeeper Business Launch, is the only proven system available to get you from “numbers guru” to highly skilled (and highly paid!) bookkeeper in just a few months.
 While I (admittedly) fail at numbers, Ben granted me access to his course and I was thoroughly impressed, especially with the extensive library of business and marketing tutorials.
 So if you’re stuck worrying about how you’d get clients after learning to be a bookkeeper, that is the last thing you’ll need to worry about with a teacher like Ben.

 Click here to see an interview with Ben Robinson.